Dhineshkumarganesan/Digital/README.md

 # Digital
-This is an Informative blog on new concepts & terms related to Digital that involved Digital Twin, AI, Robotics, Data Engineering, IOT, Virtual reality <br>
+This is an Informative blog on new concepts & terms related to Digital that involves Digital Twin, AI, Robotics, Data Engineering, IOT, Virtual reality <br>

 Digital Twin<br>